christina-grannas/swagger-test/guides/direct-integration-web.md

 The `checkout.html` page should always be requested with a URL parameter called `paymentId` since the `paymentId` is needed in order to identify the current payment session when communicating with Nets.

-## Step 4: Generate checkout iframe using `Checkout.js`
+## Step 4: Generate checkout iframe using the Checkout JS SDK

-It's time to create the final JavaScript that will communicate with Nets Easy Checkout using `Checkout.js`.
+It's time to create the JavaScript that will communicate with Nets Easy using the Checkout JS SDK.

-Create a file called `checkout-helper.js` and add the following JavaScript code:
+Create a new file and add the following JavaScript code:

 ```javascript
 /*